Streaming on the job: Netflix Hangouts attempts, but fails, to mask video streams

 While it’s not IT’s job to police the network or play Big Brother, this goes to show just what lengths workers may go to use network capacity that could be leveraged better elsewhere.
 It’s also important that all hours of the work day aren’t just about getting the job done, so blocking services like Netflix outright may not be necessary as long as employees can be trusted to hold themselves to task.
 But if enterprise teams using AppNeta to monitoring network performance notice a surge in Netflix traffic, this could be the culprit.

-To learn more about what AppNeta can help enterprise IT uncover, download our whitepaper, Four Dimensions of Network Performance Monitoring.
+To learn more about what AppNeta can help enterprise IT uncover, download our whitepaper.

 Tags: enterprise network monitoring, Netflix, netflix hangouts, network monitoring, network performance, network performance monitoring, network speed, office culture, remote office monitoring, streaming video